katarinasotic/c01w24lab5/README.md

    Given this new branch, go back to GitHub and open up a pull request.
    You may catch a glimpse of the above workflow being prepared.
    ![](image.png)
-   The name of the job matches the status check outlined in our ruleset, a job that _must be successful_ if the PR is to be merged to main.
+   The name of the job matches the status check outlined in our ruleset, a job that _must be successful_ if the PR is to be merged to `main`.
    However, this job is set to fail: our basic arithmetic + array check test passes, but our backend test will crash given _our backend is not running in the GitHub Actions virtual machine._ Your first task for this lab is to fix that.
    ![](/images/8.png)